configcat/docs/docs/requests.md

 > If you hit this limit, we will keep your application up and running.
 However, you can expect us contacting you on how we can meet your needs.

 ## What is a request?
-The ConfigCat SDKs - which you import into your application - download your feature flags and settings in the form of a config.json from the ConfigCat servers and cache it locally.
+The ConfigCat SDKs - which you import into your applications - download your feature flags and settings in the form of a config.json from the ConfigCat servers and cache it locally.
 One config.json download counts as 1 request.

 ## What is NOT a request?
-Those feature flag and setting values which are served from the cache and are not considered to be requests.
+Reading feature flag and setting values from the cache is not considered a request.
 You can call `GetValue()` as many times as you like.
 These calls are always evaluated locally.

 ## About caching
 There are 3 different ways (polling modes) to control caching.